 If a dog’s ear is bleeding, you will only know about it if you pay attention.
 The signs of discomfort in your dog will tell where the problem is coming from.
 A bleeding ear is a sign of concern and may lead to serious health problems for your dog.

-In case of any sign of bleeding in your dog’s ear, please take it to the vet so they can stop the bleeding and look for the cause.
-The sooner the treatment is done, the better it is for you and your dog.
+If your dog’s ear shows any signs of bleeding, please take it to the vet so they can stop the bleeding and look for the cause.
+The sooner the treatment is done, the better for you and your dog.

 Is It Normal For A Dog’s Ear To Bleed?